 Autistic Strengths That Make Side Hustles Successful

-• Deep focus & persistence: Being able to immerse fully in a task makes us excellent at roles that reward consistency, like video editing, coding, or crafting.
+- Deep focus & persistence: Being able to immerse fully in a task makes us excellent at roles that reward consistency — video editing, coding, crafting, research.

-• Attention to detail: Catching errors, spotting patterns, or perfecting small elements is valuable in design, transcription, proofreading, or data cleanup.
+- Attention to detail: Catching errors, spotting patterns, perfecting small elements.
+Valuable in design, transcription, proofreading, or data cleanup.

-• Pattern recognition: Many autistic people notice trends and structures that others miss — helpful in digital marketing, research, or business planning.
+- Pattern recognition: Many autistic people notice trends and structures others miss — helpful in digital marketing, SEO, research, or business planning.

-• Creativity & originality: Special interests can evolve into unique products, services, or niche expertise that stand out in the market.
+- Creativity & originality: Special interests can evolve into unique products, services, or niche expertise that stand out.

 💡 Example: One autistic freelancer used her love of spreadsheets to create budgeting templates for friends.
 Word spread, and she turned it into a printable pack that sold steadily online — what felt like "just a hobby" became a reliable income stream.

-My Story: From Googling “How to Make Money Online” to Full-Time SEO
+My Story: From Googling "How to Make Money Online" to Building HeyASD

 In 2008, I typed "how to make money online" into Google.
 I found a course in affiliate marketing and SEO, and quickly became hooked.
 I ranked websites, experimented with content strategies, and eventually produced a guide that sold hundreds of copies.
 Someone even bought the rights to that guide.
 I maintained some sites and sold others, always learning.